pxheim/zettelkasten/humble-farley-2010-continuous-delivery.md

 [[happy-path]]

+Configuration management is all about keeping your config files, e.g. package.json, env. pubspec, or similar in VCS so that they can be used to set up same env. when new person starts or you wish to check out an older version.

 A good configuration management must
 - Exactly reproduce any environment you have for your application.
 - Allow incremental changes to any of your environments.